bwohlberg/sporco/docs/source/invprob/cbpdndl.rst

 where :math:`C` is the feasible set consisting of filters with unit norm and constrained support.

-In addition classes :class:`.admm.cbpdndl.ConvBPDNMaskDcplDictLearn` and :class:`.admm.parcnsdl.ConvBPDNMaskDcplDictLearn_Consensus` support solving the problem
+In addition classes :class:`.dictlrn.cbpdndlmd.ConvBPDNMaskDictLearn` and :class:`.dictlrn.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus` support solving the problem

 .. math::